 The accident also negatively impacted on Bryony’s children’s university studies.
 Her daughter left university and her son struggled with exams, because they both worried about their mother.

-Bryony contacted the OA, having first heard of the charity through her mother, who was a WRAF officer during the Second World War.
+Bryony contacted the OABF, having first heard of the charity through her mother, who was a WRAF officer during the Second World War.

-An OA Hon Rep visited Bryony at home, and assessed her needs.
+An OABF Hon Rep visited Bryony at home, and assessed her needs.

 This information was sent to the Benevolence Team, which awarded Bryony two means tested grants and organised: